walmartlabs/thorax/docs/collection.md

     {{collection cats item-view=itemViewClass}}

-`CollectionView` instances are usually created via a helper and not directly in JavaScript.
 If you need a reference to a specific CollectionView you can create it directly (see `Thorax.CollectionView` below) or use the `helper:collection` event when creating them via a helper:

     view.on("helper:collection", function(collection, collectionView) {